Chocolate Pecan Pie Bars 😋

 Disclosure: Some of the links on my site are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-Crochet Blanket Stitch Dishcloth
+Crochet Christmas Grit Stitch Dishcloth

 H/5mm crochet hook